Insider Tips From Local Experts

 Scottsdale Stories

-Hiking Coyote Canyon
+Hiking Arizona's Coyote Canyon Trail

 Great slabs of boulders lay all around me, a variety of shapes and faces etched by erosion into their rough skin.
 I notice eyes peering at me, and world-weary grins.
 This, I thought, is where the Easter Island heads go to retire.